Skip to main content

 • “There's no separation between interaction and narration; the first is the consequence of the second.
 You can tell a story through the act of guiding a loop of lines and hitting a rolling tiny cube with a combo between action and equal and opposite reaction.”

-• “The story feels disjointed and lacks a coherent flow, making it difficult to engage with the characters and their motivations.”
+• “The story feels disjointed and lacks a coherent narrative arc, making it difficult to engage with the characters or their motivations.”

-• “The plot twists are predictable and fail to deliver any real emotional impact, leaving the overall narrative feeling flat.”
+• “The plot twists are predictable and fail to deliver any real emotional impact, leaving the overall experience feeling flat.”

 • “Character development is minimal, and many of the protagonists feel one-dimensional, which detracts from the overall storytelling experience.”